openhab/openhab-addons/bundles/org.openhab.binding.meater/README.md

 This binding supports the following thing types:

-- meaterapi: Bridge - Communicates with the MEATER cloud REST API.
+- meaterapi: Bridge - Communicates with the MEATER Cloud REST API.

 - meaterprobe: The MEATER probe - Only support for cloud connected MEATER probes (MEATER Block and MEATER Plus)